Digging the Dirt is a blog on recent developments in commercial property law in England.

 It's not a comprehensive legal update site, but more of a magazine; a bit random and definitely not to be relied upon.

-I haven't been posting so regularly on this blog of late as I've been using twitter instead to post legal updates and links to articles which may be of interest - even less verbose and more up to date!
+I haven't been posting so regularly on this blog of late as I've been using twitter instead to post legal updates and links to articles which may be of interest.

 Click on the twitter icon opposite and follow me to see those updates.
 I'll still keep posting here occasionally though when I feel the need.
 Please subscribe using the link opposite if you want to be alerted to new blog posts by email.